pixelnest/pixelnest.github.io/tutorials/2d-game-unity/sounds/index.md

 - [Download the explosion sound][sound_explosion]

 For musics, it depends of what you want, but [Jamendo](http://www.jamendo.com/) has a ton of artists.
 Be careful with the licenses for commercial uses.

-This is how I met (your mother) the artist [Spintronic](http://spintronic.fr/ticket/listbyartist/1), and as I really loved his music he authorized me to use them in The Great Paper Adventure.
+This is how I met (your mother) the artist [Spintronic](http://spintronic.fr/ticket/listbyartist/1), and as I really loved his music he authorized me to use them in _The Great Paper Adventure_.

 We will use one of my favourite track for this tutorial: